JackDanna/FogentRoleplayTemplate/README.md

 ## Area Of Effect

 An Area Of Effect describes a 3D space.
-They can be used to desribe any action that will cover a chunk of space, often used for certain attacks such as an explosions.
+They can be used to describe any action that will cover a chunk of space, often used for certain attacks such as an explosions.

 All Area Of Effects will have a point of origin from which they will emanate from.
 This will vary based on the different shapes of the Area of Effects.